city_hall

 There are currently approximately 150 parking spaces at the rear of building 7 and on the street, which are primarily used by staff and students.
 Throughout the design process, the team will consider options for maintaining parking.

-Why is the Adult Education program a part of this project?
+Why are the Adult Education and Re-Engagement Center programs a part of this project?

 Decades ago, the Humphrey Occupational Resource Center served as a hub for workforce development, located on the Madison Park campus.
 This program merged with Madison Park to become Madison Park Technical Vocational High School in 1989.
 Since then, the Adult Education program and the Re-engagement Center have lived on the Madison Park campus.

-All the programs and schools currently co-exist on the campus, and, as of now, this will continue.
-For example, Adult Education programs use vocational instruction spaces at Madison Park.
-The Madison Park Redesign and Renovation will give Madison Park Technical Vocational High School state-of-the-art facilities and will expand the usable square footage within the existing floorplan by increasing efficiency.
-We are committed to investing in a renovated campus that includes Adult Education, and we are studying the best future location for the Re-Engagement Center (REC) so that every school community has the space and resources it needs.
-We know there may be a strong preference for keeping the REC on campus if the available space fits the REC’s needs, so we will use guidance from the visioning study to make these decisions, in consultation with these school communities.
+We are studying the best future location for the Re-Engagement Center (REC) so that every school community has the space and resources it needs.
+We know there may be a strong preference for keeping the REC on campus if the available space fits the REC’s needs, so we will use guidance from the visioning study we’re talking about today to make these decisions, in consultation with these school communities.

-Will there be a space solely for Adult Education or will that program still share spaces with Madison Park High School?
+Will there be a space solely for Adult Education?

 Currently, there is already space solely for Adult Education, which is used for classes during the day, and that will continue to be the case.
 The intent is for Adult Education to also continue to share spaces with the other schools on campus, which allows for a much larger night school program, as well as Career and Technical Education (CTE) programs that use Madison Park’s vocational spaces in the evening.

-No final determinations have been made for where in the building Adult Education will live, but we are looking at various options for how Building 2 might be repurposed.
-The decision for Adult Education’s final space will be made using the lessons learned in the visioning study.
+No final determinations have been made for where in the building Adult Education will live, but we are looking at various options for how Building 2 might be redesigned.
 Any options will consider accessibility to be a key priority for all visitors to the REC and to Adult-Education.

 Where will the REC and Adult-Education go while Madison Park is under construction?